 Watch CAPM vs PMP Video

-To report the required project management experience for PMP, you need to report the projects that you have led.
-In addition, you need to describe the details around where you have worked.
+When filling out PMP application, to report the required project management experience for PMP, you need to report the projects that you have led.
+In addition, you need to describe the details of where you have worked.
 Besides, you have to include your role within each project you have reported and the duration of each project.

 CAPM Training Cost and PMP Training Cost